aboovv1976/oci-fss-scheduler/README.md

 3. Run in K8s cluster with the above docker image  as cron job

+## Usage

+In its simplest form, just copy the fss-scheduler.py, oci_api.py and schedule.cfg and then modify the schedule.cfg with FS ocid and schedule details.
+Run fss-scheduler.py (one time use) or install it in cron to run every hour.
+The OCI API python modules should be installed.
+See [OCI SDK for Python](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm).

+The advantage of using docker image is that it comes with all the modules installed and should not have any other dependancies.

+### docker

+> sudo docker run -it --env-file env iad.ocir.io/fsssolutions/fss-sn-scheduler

+This will run just once but requires the above to be installed as a cronjob.
+The env file should be populated as mentioned in the next section.
+That is *FSS_CKPT_SHCEDULER_CFG* and OCI authentication environment variables.

+### Kubernetes

+kubectl apply -f k8s-cron.yaml

+The environment variables should be updated in the k8s-cron.yaml file.
+See the next sections for the required environment variable.
+That is *FSS_CKPT_SHCEDULER_CFG* and OCI authentication environment variables.

 ## Defining the schedule

 The schedule can be defined in two ways.
 One is using configuration file **schedule.cfg**.
 The file name can be overridden with environment variable **FSS_CKPT_SHCEDULER_CFG_FILE**